 Top developments: from a mercury relay to a complete robot solution

 One of the first relays – mercury timer relay

 The mercury switch was the starting point and basis for the first electronic control device, the mercury timer relay.

 First two-hand control relay – S-68 series

-Over time the relay series was joined by other products that enabled Pilz to offer the right product for a variety of applications.
+Over time, further products were added to the relay series, which enabled Pilz to offer the right product for a variety of applications.
 The first two-hand control relay from the S-68 series epitomises that era.